taboola/goreplay/middleware/README.md

 * `httpCookie` - get HTTP cookie: `gor.httpCookie(req.http, "SESSSION_ID")`
 * `setHttpCookie` - set HTTP cookie, returns modified payload: `req.http = gor.setHttpCookie(req.http, "iam", "cuckoo")`

 Also it is totally legit to use standard `Buffer` functions like `indexOf` for processing the HTTP payload.
-Just do not forget that if you modify modify the body, update the `Content-Length` header with new value.
-And if you modify headers, line endings should be `\r\n`.
+Just do not forget that if you modify the body, update the `Content-Length` header with a new value.
+And if you modify any of the headers, line endings should be `\r\n`.
 Rest is up to your imagination.

 ## Support

 Feel free to ask questions here and by sending email to [support@goreplay.org](mailto:support@goreplay.org).
-Commercial support available and welcomed 🙈.
+Commercial support is available and welcomed 🙈.